apear9/riskmapr/sensitivity_analysis/READ_ME_PLEASE.txt

 2. For the chosen species, open the associated [SPECIES_NAME]_SD.R file.
 3. Adjust the setwd() commands / file paths as indicated in the script file and run the script from start to finish.

+## Other advice

+The scripts [SPECIES_NAME]_Recoding.R and aggregation.R do very different things to the raster data.

+Each creates a new set of rasters based on those already in the Riskfactors_susceptibility folders.

+Consequently, you should not run both on the same set of data.
+It is a good idea to instead

+1. Make a back-up of the data folder
+2. Run either the Numerical_Values or Resolution sensitivity analysis on the data in the original data folder
+3. Once finished, copy the results of the sensitivity analysis to a different folder
+4. Replace the original data folder with the back-up made at step 1.